rvdinter/decision-support-system/README.md

 # slr-study-selection
-Simple NNs for study selection of literature in the SLR process
+Multichannel CNNs for study selection of literature in the SLR process